SilverMenace/research-copilot/README.md

 # Research Copilot — Project Brief

 > **Status: On hiatus.** This project is currently paused.
-No active development is happening right now, but it may resume in the future.
+No active development is happening right now,it will resume soon in the future.

 ## What it is